JanviP22/K8SInfraAssignment/README.md

                memory: "400Mi"
 ```

-2. Created a Kubernetes Service:
+b.
+Created a Kubernetes Service:

 Exposed the deployment to the external port using a `NodePort` service.

 Service YAML:
 ```YAML
    apiVersion: v1